-Distribution of responses varies stronger than usual with this question: The registrar-registry and "not stated" groups of respondents both state with a majority of approximately 60% that they would welcome information from the chosen service provider.
-In other categories, between 53% (other) and 70% (commercial) of respondents would not welcome such information.
+Distribution of responses varies stronger than usual with this question: The registrar-registry group of respondents states with a statistically significant majority of approximately 60% that they would welcome information from the chosen service provider.
+Commercial respondents have a significant majority against receiving such material, as do governmental (70%; σ =8%), individual, and ISP users.
+The statistical value of the majority in the non-commercial group is questionable.